-Usnea’s “energetic” properties as written about in Traditional Chinese Herbals are regarded as “cooling and drying”, and it’s functions described as, “clears heat, moves damp, and resolves toxicity”.
-In modern terms we know that Usnea contains a chemical called Usnic Acid.
-Usnic acid has been included as an ingredient in creams, powders, toothpastes, mouthwash, deodorants, hair shampoos and sunscreen products.
-In some of these preparations, usnic acid is employed as an active principle, in others as a preservative.
+In Traditional Chinese Herbals, Usnea Lichen is known for its "cooling and drying" energetic properties and its ability to “clear heat, move damp, and resolve toxicity”.
+In modern terms we know that Usnea contains a chemical called Usnic Acid, which is often included as an ingredient in creams, powders, toothpastes, mouthwash, deodorants, hair shampoos and sunscreen products.
+Usnic Acid is used as an active principle or as a preservative in these applications.
 In herbal practice Usnea Lichen is traditionally prepared as a alcohol tincture or extract.
-It is used to promotes excretion within the kidneys and the urinary tract, to support a healthy immune response in the respiratory tract and mucous membranes, to supports healthy functions of the urinary system, and to maintain a healthy microbial balance within the Urinary System.
+It is used to promote excretion within the kidneys and the urinary tract, which supports a healthy immune response in the respiratory tract and mucous membranes, healthy functions of the urinary system, and maintains a healthy microbial balance within the Urinary System.

 Uses of Usnea Lichen